e-kayrakli/llm.chpl/README.md

 This version is based on a relatively [earlier commit](https://github.com/karpathy/llm.c/tree/8386e5393c61ec2faf706f3040e68127c2f08398) of llm.c.
 We are still in the early stages of adding standalone GPU kernels.
+The current GPU kernels have been contributed by @ShreyasKhandekar.

 ## Quick start